CloudLabsAI-Azure/AIW-DevOps/Challenges/Module3-ClosingTheFeedbackLoop/Step-By-Step/CLOSELOOP-T002-SBS.md

     build: ./content-web
 ```

-2. To use docker compose in our build, we are going to add a new GitHub Action workflow.
+2. To use docker-compose in our build, we are going to add a new GitHub Action workflow.
 In your GitHub repository, open the [Actions] Tab and create a new GitHub Action.

 ![](https://raw.githubusercontent.com/CloudLabsAI-Azure/AIW-DevOps/main/Assets/NewGHAction.png)